kutinden/buyingacar/README.md

 > Hello {},
 > This is an interesting offer,
 >
 > Can you please include the information on license and doc fees and also calculate the appropriate sales tax for your county as I am trying to figure out the OTD price.
-What I need is a the best OTD price that you commit to in the written form.
+What I need is the best OTD price that you commit to in the written form.
 You can send it in a form of purchase agreement that I will have to sign when making a deal in the office.

 5. Anything that mentions a deposit you need to make to hold the vehicle under your name (they may mention that the vehicle is in high demand and can be bought by someone else).
 Reply that you do not plan doing any deposits and you know other dealerships that work without deposits.